 Here’s a comparison of three tables with the same data, which shows how the numbers stand out as design elements take a backseat:

-Using Different Types of Graphs in a Presentation
+Using Different Types of Graphs to visualise data in a Presentation

 When it comes to a presentation deck, a clear, well-designed graph will help get information across better than a table with multiple rows and columns.
 Deciding on which graph type to choose depends entirely on what you want the data to say.